Two people walking and talking on the street.

 • Exploring culture through art

 Finding media – music, films, art – that speaks to your experience and celebrates your cultural identity.
-You could try sharing this with friends who don’t have the same cultural background, and explaining why it’s important to you.
+Try sharing this with friends who don’t have the same cultural background and explaining why it’s important to you.

 Expectations and pressures from your culture and society

 Every culture comes with its own set of norms and expectations.
 This can be difficult to navigate whatever your cultural background.
-But it can be particularly tough if you have grown up within more than one culture, especially if the expectations feel conflicting.
+But it can be particularly tough if you’ve grown up within more than one culture, especially if the expectations feel conflicting.

-If you are struggling with the pressure of expectations, it can really help to talk to someone you trust from within your community.
-This could be:
+If you’re struggling with the pressure of expectations, it can help to share your feelings with others.
+Try talking to someone you trust from within your community, like a friend, family member, teacher, or faith leader.
+This can help you think about how to respond to the pressures you’re facing.

-If nobody from within your community comes to mind, try speaking to anyone you trust.
-Most of us will have felt the pressure to live up to what we believe to be other people’s expectations of us at some point or another, so even if the person you speak to doesn’t fully understand your cultural identity, they may still be able to relate to your experience.
+Most of us have felt the pressure to live up to other people’s expectations at some point, so even if the person you speak to doesn’t fully understand your cultural identity, they may still be able to relate to your experience.

-Sometimes, however, the person you talk to may not react the way you hope.
-This can be a really painful and confusing experience.
-If this happens, the important thing to remember is that their reaction does not make your experience any less valid.
-You deserve support and there are lots of people out there who want to support you.
-There is a list of helpline services at the bottom of this page that you can use to find someone to speak to.
+Sometimes, the person you talk to may not react the way you hope.
+This can be a painful and confusing experience.
+If this happens, remember that their reaction does not make your experience any less valid.
+You deserve support and there are lots of people out there who want to help.
+If you still need someone to talk to, contact a helpline.

 I was scared of opening up about my mental health because I didn’t want to be seen as a ‘problem kid’ in my family or a burden, a failure.
 I didn’t want to fall victim to ‘log kya kayenge?' (‘what will people say?’).